russellelliott/CSE233-Project-LLM-Cherrypicking/README.md

 first run `cherrypicking.py` to get the "best of both worlds" data

 then run `evaluation.py` to get the graphs for all 3 sets

+`distance.py` gets the manhattan distance and euclidean distance of the outputs from a directory